 Terms And Conditions

 These Terms of Use & Terms of Conditions constitute an agreement made by and between Carpet Removal Sydney and you (“you,” “your” or “user”).
-This agreement contains the terms and conditions that govern your use of this website as well as our services.
+This agreement contains the terms and conditions that govern your use of this website and our services.

 Access to this website